AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

+-   Compute:
+    -   Offers a CPU-to-memory ratio of 1:2.
+    -   Uses 3.1 GHz Intel® Xeon® Gold 6149 \(Skylake\) processors.
+    -   Provides consistent computing performance.
+-   Storage:
     -   Is an instance family in which all instances are I/O optimized.
     -   Supports only standard SSDs and ultra disks.
--   Offers consistent computing performance.
--   Uses 3.1 GHz Intel® Xeon® Gold 6149 \(Skylake\) processors.
--   Offers a CPU-to-memory ratio of 1:2.
+-   Network:
     -   Provides high network performance based on large computing capacity.
 -   Suits the following scenarios:
     -   High-performance web frontend servers
     -   High-performance scientific and engineering applications